 So if you're just putting your name and a point or two of contact information in your signature, you're not taking full advantage of the opportunity to connect and engage with the people you're emailing.
 (Although you don't want to go overboard, either.
 Jamming your signature full of links and information is just plain spammy and self-promotional.)

 So, what does a great email signature look like?
-Here are some tips for creating ones that are helpful and professional, including a few great examples.
-You can use HubSpot's free Email Signature Generator to make your own professional email signature template and easily add it to your email provider.
+Here are some tips for creating signatures that are helpful and professional, including a few great examples.
+You can also use HubSpot's free Email Signature Generator to make your own professional email signature template and easily add it to your email client.

 Branding is most effective when it’s consistent -- and that includes your email signature.
 Adding color to your email signature is a nice touch that'll help it stand out from the rest of your email.
 But if you do choose to use color, be sure to stick to one or two in addition to dark text.

-Use subtle highlights to match your logo or branding, like Brittany Hodak does in her email signature.
+Use subtle highlights to match your logo or branding, like Brittany Hodak does in her email signature, below.
 Notice how her social media icons are the same blue hue as the ZinePak logo.

 Good design is all about presenting your information in an easily digestible manner.
 Because your email signature is likely more a list of information than it is a compelling story, you'll want to use hierarchy to direct readers' eyes to what they should be reading first.